peace-Van/crystal-clustering/README.md

  print(cc.score)
 ```

-> The induction is not mentioned in the blog post.
-This clustering algorithm is not designed for that, but there's a simple way to do it.
-Following the idea of MST and single linkage, just assign the new data the cluster of its nearest neighbor in the training dataset.
+> The induction (`cc.predict`) is not mentioned in the blog post.
+The crystal clustering method is not designed for that, but there's a simple way to do it.
+Following the idea of single linkage, just assign the new data the cluster of its nearest neighbor in the training dataset.

+### Brute-force algorithm

+The graph is stored as `SciPy`'s `Dictionary of Keys` sparse matrix.
+Each time an entry in the `dS` matrix is updated, we calculate the graph entropy twice, before and after the action, and subtract, which is `O(N)` time complexity.

+### Link-cut tree algorithm

+The graph is stored using `SubtreeSumNode`.
+Each time an entry in the `dS` matrix is updated, we retrieve the number of nodes in the two connected components on both sides of the edge and calculate the entropy change directly.
+With link-cut tree data structure, this is done in `O(log N)` time.

+> `link_cut_tree.py` is from [Asger Hautop Drewsen](https://github.com/tyilo/link_cut_tree/).

+## Matlab
+The Matlab version uses a function interface and implements the brute-force algorithm.
+> [idx, mst, G, theoT] = crystalcluster(X, W, T, mode, loops, verbose)

+Cluster on dataset `X` with weights `W` at 'temperature' `T`, using the algorithm specified by `mode`, running a maximum number of `loops`.
+The cluster number is not directly given, but controlled by the relaxation parameter `T`. `T` needs to be positive and higher `T` gives more clusters.

+For definitions of the parameters, see the leading comments in `crystalcluster.m`.